Indev450/SRB2Kart-Saturn/LUASTUFF.md

 ## x, y = hud.getOffsets(item)

-Returns the values of the given HUD item's `xoffset`/`yoffset` cvars, or nil if unsupported.
+Returns the values of the given HUD item's `xoffset`/`yoffset` cvars.
-Uses the same strings as `hud.enabled`.
+Available for any HUD item with offset cvars.

 ## x, y, flags = v.getDrawInfo(item)